pocketix/riot/README.md

 # System for Processing Data from Smart Devices
-a Bachelor thesis project of Michal Bureš...
+a Bachelor thesis project of Michal Bureš

 ## Prerequisites

 - Supported operating system
   - Windows
-    - Including powershell 7 or later or WSL
+    - Including PowerShell 5.1 or later
-    - If you decide to use WSL, use the Linux variants of commands and command sequences
   - Linux
-    - No extra requirements regarding Linux, just use some "normal" distribution
+    - No extra requirements regarding Linux
+  - WSL
+    - Use Linux commands
-- Go
+- Go runtime
   - Version 1.21 or later
 - Docker
   - Version 20.10.20 or later